santino79/ah-hylia/src/index.md

 ---
 layout: home
 title: Data Analyst & Writer
-postsHeading: Latest articles
+postsHeading: Latest writing
-archiveButtonText: See all articles
+archiveButtonText: See all writing
 metaDesc: 'Alan Hylands is a data analyst and writer from Northern Ireland.'
 socialImage: ''
 ---